juancarlosjr97/react-firebase-playground/README.md

 ```

-The above security rules allows allows reading and writing to the `counter/global` document in Cloud Firestore only if that document contains a field named `data`.
+The above security rules allows reading and writing to the `counter/global` document in Cloud Firestore only if that document contains a field named `data`.

 #### Hosting